Prepare For An Outage

 - Turn off large electric appliances and equipment so that lines are not overloaded when power is restored.

 - Keep one lamp on so you will know when the power is restored.

 - Keep the door to your refrigerator or freezer closed.
 If your door seals are tight, your food will normally be safe for several hours without power.

 - Use caution and be sure to have adequate ventilation when operating generators, lanterns, heaters and fuel-fired cook stoves.

 - If you use a generator, have it installed by a certified electrician and inspected by CVEC.
 Improperly installed generators may feed energy back into the distribution lines, endangering our linemen and others.
 More information can be found here.

 - Always refuel appliances outside.

-- Do leave fireplaces and burning candles unattended at night.
+- Do not leave fireplaces and burning candles unattended at night.

 - Restock your emergency supply kit.

 As part of ongoing system improvement work, it is necessary on occasions to de-energize a line section.
 This often occurs when CVEC is upgrading from 7,200 volts to 14,400 volts or when safety considerations during repair work require it.
 CVEC will notify members by postcard, email, or telephone in advance when possible, unless emergency repairs arise and prevent notification.